Water polo players get $14 million in sex abuse settlement - WTMJ

 The athletes alleged that International Water Polo Club and the national governing organization for the sport failed to protect them from abuse by coach Bahram Hojreh from 2012 to 2017.

-In an April ruling involving taekwondo competitors who once aspired to represent the U.S. at the Olympics, the California State Supreme court said that sports governing organizations have a duty to protect athletes.

-The $13.85 settlement filed Friday in Orange County Superior Court with USA Water Polo and International Water Polo Club is being paid by the insurer for both organizations.
+The $13.85 settlement with USA Water Polo and International Water Polo Club was filed Friday in Orange County Superior Court.
+It is being paid by the insurer for both organizations.

 “We have heard the plaintiffs’ testimony, and their allegations are heartbreaking,” Christopher Ramsey, CEO of USA Water Polo, said in a statement.
 “We hope that this allows them to begin a new chapter in their lives.”